 - Store your phone in a waterproof bag.
 Better safe than sorry!

 - A first aid kit including bug bite cream and basic medication in case of a lot of bites.
+Try to make sure it contains an age-appropriate antihistamine in case of an allergic reaction.

 - Snuggle, relax, and enjoy the company—and your surroundings.